The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Because we will be using the msdGraph function, a year value will need to be provided.
 We will create a dummy year that will be used for the sake of plotting.
 This can be any year, but it is easiest to just use the first year in the data set.

-# Make a Dataframe for each year
+# Find the average for each day of year

 Now, an averaged xts object can be created.
 This will display the data set’s average rainfall over the dummy year.